appwriters-dev/appwriters-dev/src/routes/(nested)/30days/dart/(days)/day5/+page.md

     return;
   }

-  // Read in the contents of the file var text = File(path).readAsStringSync();
+  var text = File(path).readAsStringSync();

-  // Split the text into paragraphs var paragraphs = text.split('\n\n');
+  var paragraphs = text.split('\n\n');

-  // Initialize the counts for words and sentences var wordCount = 0;
+  var wordCount = 0;
   var sentenceCount = 0;

-  // Loop through each paragraph for (var paragraph in paragraphs) {
+  for (var paragraph in paragraphs) {
-    // Split the paragraph into sentences
     var sentences = paragraph.split(RegExp(r'[.!?]+'));

-    // Add the number of sentences to the total count sentenceCount += sentences.length;
+    sentenceCount += sentences.length;

-    // Loop through each sentence
     for (var sentence in sentences) {
-      // Split the sentence into words
       var words = sentence.trim().split(' ');

-      // Add the number of words to the total count wordCount += words.length;
+      wordCount += words.length;
     }
   }

-  // Output the results
   print('Number of words: $wordCount');
   print('Number of sentences: $sentenceCount');
   print('Number of paragraphs: ${paragraphs.length}');